ursomniac/skytour/README.md

     * create methods for conversion

 * Magnitude
-    * Should handle Moon and planets, and ???
+    * DONE: Should handle Moon and planets, and ???
-* Angular Size (fix and refactor)
+* DONE: Angular Size (fix and refactor)

 ## Debug phase stuff
-* Test and confirm the data are right
+* DONE?
+Test and confirm the data are right
+    * I moved everything to routines within SkyField

 ## Create PDF view/creation for:
 * DSOs